 When applied topically, rosehip seed oil is a great addition to any homemade skin care recipe.

-Another idea would be to combine rosehip oil with essential oils with similar properties.
-This is a non-greasy oil that absorbs relatively easily.
+Another idea would be to combine rosehip oil with essential oils with properties that help to heal the skin, boost regeneration process, and reduce inflammation.
 The best essential oils for acne scars would be:

 For an additional boost, you can also make a natural skin serum for acne scars.
-By combining other carrier oils with rosehip oil, acne scars should disappear even more effectively.
-Other carrier oils you could use would be jojoba oil and hemp seed oil (read more on hemp seed oil skin benefits here).
+By combining other carrier oils with rosehip oil, the scars should disappear even more effectively.
+Other carrier oils you could use would be castor, grapeseed oil and hemp seed oil, something similar to this lightweight grapeseed facial oil.